Unitary description of the black hole by prime numbers: Quantum Hall effect in the horizon

 where $A$ is the cross-sectional area, $r$ is a distance between the horizon and the charged near horizon region, $\sigma $ is the conductivity of the matter (material) in the near horizon region.
 From Eqs.(\ref{s20},\ref{s22} ), we obtain

 If the total number of cells equal to 1; i.e. $n=A/4l_{P}^{2}=1$, we find $ \sigma _{1}=\frac{r}{4}$.
 If we assume that $r$ is the thickness of the region between the black hole and the photon sphere, we can express in this case $\sigma $ as $\sigma _{1}=\frac{1}{4}\left( r_{ps}-r_{H}\right) $, where $r_{ps}$ is the radius of the photon sphere.
 In this region, we have electriclly charged particle intercting with electromagnetic field.
 Then, we propose a representation of the near horizon geometry in terms of magnetic field $B$.
 We have a creation of a magnetic field on each cell with the magnetic length $l_{B}$, which will be proportional to Planck length $l_{P}$ .
 We can interpret this result by creating of an electric current passing through the horizon in a magnetic field.

-Comparing Fig.\ref{F5} to Fig.\ref{F3} to the constructing wormhole spatial geometries, we can use the quotients of the Poincar\'{e} disk \cite{PP4}.
-From Farey graph Fig.\ref{F5}, we notice that the circles are only the displacement of charges on the black hole surface, and the interior of the black hole behaves as a topological insulator.
+From Fig.\ref{C} and Fig.\ref{F3}, we can use the quotients of the Poincar \'{e} disk \cite{PP4} to construction of the wormhole spatial geometries.
+From Farey graph Fig.\ref{C}, we notice that the circles are only the displacement of charges on the black hole surface, and the interior of the black hole behaves as a topological insulator.
 In a classical point of view, the charged particles move in circular motion (the cyclotron orbit) in the horizon with a uniform perpendicular magnetic field.
 This rotational motion predicts the existence of edge states in the the black hole horizon.
 This concept makes it possible to see the lines are equipotential lines.